4 Tips for Teaching Children About Diversity and Inclusion

 Read Books About Diversity

 Books are a great way to introduce children to cultures and people they may not interact with in their daily lives.
-Younger children may need your help understanding the words or images on a page, while older kids may want to read the book by themselves.
+Exploring children’s books about diversity can help younger children understand the words or images on a page, while older kids may benefit from reading these books by themselves.
 In both circumstances, it’s important to review the content of the book and ask questions about what the story meant to them.
 Challenge their initial impressions and encourage critical thinking.
 Here are some books to prompt these discussions:

 Picture Books